filamentphp/filamentphp.com/content/plugins/solution-forest-simple-contact-form-pro.md

 When prompted for authentication:
 - **Username**: Your license email address
 - **Password**: Your license key
+> **Note**:
-> **Note**: If your license is not assigned to a licensee you can enter unlock as the username instead of the email.
+> If your license is not assigned to a licensee you can enter unlock as the username instead of the email.

-> **Note**: If your license requires a fingerprint, append it to your license key with a colon (e.g., `license-key:your-domain.com`)
+> If your license requires a fingerprint, append it to your license key with a colon (e.g., `license-key:your-domain.com`)

 for eaxmple: